Multi-Agent Software Development: The Complete Guide for Developers (2026)

 When to use it: You have a clear decomposition of tasks and want centralized control.
 This is the default pattern in most developer workflows with AI.

 Example: Claude Code's subagent system works this way.
 You run a main agent that spawns specialized subagents for research, implementation, and testing.
-The main agent coordinates.
+Anthropic's own multi-agent research system uses a lead orchestrator with parallel sub-agents for web and workspace search.

 2. Sequential (Pipeline Pattern)